Sustainable chemical synthesis with platinum

-Category: Environment Hits: 3Researchers used platinum and aluminum compounds to create a catalyst which enables certain chemical reactions to occur more efficiently than ever before.
+Category: Environment Hits: 13Researchers used platinum and aluminum compounds to create a catalyst which enables certain chemical reactions to occur more efficiently than ever before.
 The catalyst could significantly reduce energy usage in various industrial and pharmaceutical processes.
 It also allows for a wider range of sustainable sources to feed the processes, which could reduce the demand for fossil fuels required by them.

 Read more https://www.sciencedaily.com/releases/2021/04/210419135722.htm